Anoncheg1/diboard/protocol.md

 if you have >>asd2f in body it should be ```<message-id>```

-Proposed new command.(not implemented yet)
+Proposed new command Proposed new command THREAD and THREADS to get missing thread and pull threads at start(not implemented yet)
 -----------
 ```
 THREAD message-id